French Toast

 My method for how to make French toast is simple!
 Here’s how it goes:

 First, make the custard.
-In a large bowl or shallow dish, whisk together the eggs, milk, and spices with a pinch of salt.
+In a large bowl or shallow dish, whisk together the eggs, milk, vanilla, and cinnamon with a pinch of salt.

 Next, dip the bread.
 Dip each slice of bread into the egg mixture, making sure both sides are fully coated.